Creative Ideas for that Leftover Halloween Candy Stash…

 Raise your hand if your house still has Halloween candy left.
 Don’t lie about it, we can’t be the only ones.
 And yes, that secret stash in the top of your pantry that your kids don’t know about DOES count.
+And playing that warrior game with your kids about their candy doesn’t make it any better.
 If you’re like our family, your kids probably got way too much candy and you’re not quite sure how to, ahem, dispose of it in a manner that is satisfactory to everyone in the household.
 I mean, you could always just throw it away I guess, but I don’t like that idea because it goes against everything we’ve taught our son about not being wasteful.
 But having a bunch of candy lingering around in the house also goes against everything we’ve taught our son about making healthy lifestyle choices!

 It took some brainstorming (and pinterest-ing, because not all of these ideas are mine, most notably the recipes!), but here are some ways our family is handling our leftover candy stash this year…